marcosjroig/JsonWebTokensToSecureAngularAndNetCoreWebApi/README.md

 - Web: is the web project made in angular 7
 - NetCoreWebApi: is the .Net Core Web API made with C# and .Net Core 2.2

-After downloaded this repo and unzip it:
+After downloaded this repo and unzip it, please follow the next intructions to configure everything.

 ### Database installation
 1) Execute in order the scripts of the "Database" folder